ssi-dk/rmlst-cli/.github/spec.md

       - If `rmlst_summary.tsv` exists, it **is overwritten** when running again.

 - Skipped files are counted as **skipped**, not failed, and do not cause a non-zero exit code.

+#### 2.4.4 Overwrite behavior

+- `-f, --force, --overwrite`
+  - If provided, the "no overwrites" policy is disabled.
+  - Existing files are overwritten without warning.
+  - `[SKIP]` messages are not printed.

 ---